About This Page

 Reverting to FireWire connectivity

-To reactivate the ability to connect Apollo to the computer via FireWire (and/or to reenable the Apollo FireWire ports), the Apollo firmware must be downgraded to a version that supports FireWire.
+To reactivate the ability to connect Apollo to the computer via FireWire (and/or to reenable the Apollo FireWire ports), the Apollo software and firmware must be downgraded to a version that supports FireWire.

 Important: The firmware downgrade must be performed while Apollo is connected to a Mac computer via Thunderbolt.
 The firmware cannot be downgraded while connected via FireWire.